tencentyun/intlcloud-documents/product/计算/云服务器-新/操作指南/实例/预留实例计费操作指南_intl.md

 ### Purchasing RIs (PurchaseReservedInstancesOffering)

-RI configuration items ID=149d1ebe-7c8c-XXXX-XXXX-XXXXXXXXXX and InstanceCount=2 are used as input parameters for the RI purchasing API
+RI configuration items ID=149d1ebe-7c8c-XXXX-XXXX-XXXXXXXXXX and InstanceCount=2 are used as input parameters for the RI purchasing API.

 Input parameters: